webgme/webgme-taxonomy/notes.md

           - maybe make this a toggleable option...
       - [x] inconsistent use of `taxonomy` vs `taxonomyVersion`
         - switch to `taxonomy`?
+        - update the tag form?
-      - [ ] check that filters still work
+      - [x] check that filters still work
-        - [ ] it doesn't seem to show all the repos with matches...
+        - [x] it doesn't seem to show all the repos with matches...
+        - [x] add tests for filter tag checking

       - [ ] how does this affect the others